cshbli/ML-CV-AI/tools/FullStack.md

 * XML
   * XML stands for eXtensible Markup Language.
   * XML was designed to store and transport data.
   * XML was designed to be both human- and machine-readable.

-* Node.js
-  * Node.js is an open source server environment.
-  * Node.js allows you to run JavaScript on the server.

 * R
   * R is often used for statistical computing and graphical presentation to analyze and visualize data.